mxfoyster/ModularUnityBits/README.md

 Basically, camera sees a panel face on but user can rotate left or right using the arrow keys to snap to the next panel on our polygon.
 Currently, we have a hexagon, but the maths should work for different numbers.
 This is yet to be tested.
 I intend this for something like a game settings scene within a game where we will need a number of panels to accommodate all the different options.

 ---

+- AUDIOMANAGER

+A simple audio player on one of the panels that can play both sound effects and background music.
+We have faders and the ability to change between background music tracks.
+This module might be useful to someone.
+I will use bits of it again.

+I will be adding a visualiser for the track playing, I have began some of the background code for this.

+---